 Keywords are specific words and phrases that bring users to your website through search.
 Identifying these words and phrases is critical and should be monitored regularly.
 Why?

-Knowing what your target audience is searching for is essential to your site’s optimization, and will also help uncover any missing gaps in content that users may be looking for that’s not available on your site.
+Knowing what your target audience is searching for is essential to your site’s optimisation and will also help uncover any missing gaps in content that users may be looking for that is not available on your site.

 The Top Visited Pages are a compiled list of the most viewed Web page on your site, in descending order.

-Knowing your top visited pages will provide you with a starting point of where you should focus your optimization efforts.
+Knowing your top visited pages will provide you with a starting point of where you should focus your optimisation efforts.

 Pages Per Visit (PPV) measures how many Web pages a particular user (or group of users) views on your site in one visit.